Fatman38/R-Type/README.md

 # R-Type
-Multiplayer Arcade game (Shoot'em up) based on R-Type famous game.
+Multiplayer Arcade game (Shoot'em up) based on the famous R-Type

 ## Installation
 You will need SFML to run the client.